vorakl/TrivialRC/examples/docker-config-templates/README.md

 # Changing configuration of HAProxy in a docker container at run-time

+In the example, for transforming templates to configuration files is used [FakeTpl](https://github.com/vorakl/FakeTpl).
+To understand how it works it's worth following the link and read its documentation.

 ## Build

 Run this command from the directory with the example